d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

          xscale='log', yscale='log')
 ```

-We are on to something quite fundamental here - the word frequency decays rapidly in a well defined way.
+We are on to something quite fundamental here: the word frequency decays rapidly in a well defined way.
 After dealing with the first four words as exceptions ('the', 'i', 'and', 'of'), all remaining words follow a straight line on a log-log plot.
 This means that words satisfy [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law) which states that the item frequency is given by

 $$n(x) \propto (x + c)^{-\alpha} \text{ and hence }
 \log n(x) = -\alpha \log (x+c) + \mathrm{const.}$$